NhatNguyen5/StaticSiteGen/README.md

 A static site generator takes raw content files (like Markdown and images) and turns them into a static website (a mix of HTML and CSS files).

 Static sites are very popular in the real world for blogs and other content-heavy websites because they're lightning-fast, secure, and easy to host.
 For example, the Boot.dev Blog is a production-level static site generated with Hugo.
-Static vs. Dynamic Sites

-A static site is what it sounds like... static.
-The content is always the same.
-Users can not:

-- Upload files
-- Log in
-- Leave comments
-- Save preferences

-You would need a dynamic site for that stuff, which is usually powered by a database and a custom web server.
-Static sites are great for:

-- Blogs
-- Portfolios
-- Landing pages
-- Documentation

 ## Static vs. Dynamic Sites
 A static site is what it sounds like... static.
 The content is always the same.
 Users can not: